 From Term 1 2017, Victorian government and Catholic schools will use the new Victorian Curriculum F-10.
 Curriculum related information is currently being reviewed and may be subject to change.

 All children must be enrolled or registered for home schooling, unless granted an exemption

-By law all children aged between six and 17 in Victoria must be enrolled at a registered school or registered for home schooling unless they have a reasonable excuse.
+It is the law that all children aged between six and 17 in Victoria must be enrolled at a registered school or registered for home schooling unless they have a reasonable excuse.

-Failure to enrol a child at a registered school, or register them for home schooling, may result in the issue of a School Enrolment Notice, Infringement Notice or court proceedings.
+If parents do not enrol a child at a registered school or register for home schooling they may receive a School Enrolment Notice, Infringement Notice or face court proceedings.

-- has reached 6 years but has not started school and will be enrolled in a first or second year of kindergarten; or
+- has reached 6 years but has not started school and will be enrolled in a first or second year of kindergarten

 - is absent from school due to employment in the entertainment industry and certain conditions are met, an exemption from attendance can be sought.

-Schools should advise parents when an exemption from attendance is required and support parents to apply for the exemption.
-Schools and parents may also agree to seek an exemption so that a student’s absences do not count towards the school’s total absences for reporting purposes.
+Schools should tell parents when an exemption from attendance is required and support them to apply for the exemption.
+Schools and parents may also agree to seek an exemption so that the student’s absences do not count towards the school’s total absences for reporting purposes.